zed-alpha/shadow-gadgets/README.md

 properties, with the main two as direct controls for the clip and color compat features.

-- The [`var View.clipOutlineShadow`][clipOutlineShadow] extension is basically a switch that toggles the clip fix on the receiver `View`.
+- The [`View.clipOutlineShadow: Boolean`][clipOutlineShadow] extension is
+  basically a switch that toggles the clip fix on the receiver `View`.
 When `true`, the intrinsic shadow is disabled and replaced with a clipped copy.

-- The [`var View.outlineShadowColorCompat`][outlineShadowColorCompat] property
+- The [`View.outlineShadowColorCompat: Int`][outlineShadowColorCompat] property
   takes a `@ColorInt` with which to tint replacement shadows on versions before Pie.
 A separate extension is available to force it on newer versions, and it can be used with or without the clip feature.
 The particulars can be found on